Resolved: New robot can hold its own in debate with a human, IBM says

-SAN FRANCISCO — The human brain may be the ultimate super computer, but artificial intelligence is catching up so fast, it can now hold a substantive debate with a human, according to audience feedback.
+SAN FRANCISCO — The human brain may be the ultimate super computer, but artificial intelligence is catching up so fast that it can now hold a substantive debate with a human.

 Resolved: New robot can hold its own in debate with a human, IBM says